mgoellnitz/trackdown/README.md

 Issue Tracking with plain [Markdown][markdown].

-In short: You are missing the "git clone" for your tickets from [github.com][github] or [bitbucket.org][bitbucket] or where we already have this for code and wiki?
+In short: You are missing the "git clone" for your tickets from [github.com][github] or [bitbucket.org][bitbucket] where we already have this for code and wiki?

 You need issue tracking which works for distributed and potentially disconnected situations together with your distributed version control [GIT][git] and e.g. your